-The output is enabled when the LEQ operation is TRUE (A \leq =B).
+The output is enabled when the LEQ operation is TRUE ($A \le B$).

 Greater Than (GTR)

 When the input is energized, the GTR instruction compares two integers, two unsigned integers, or two floating point values, and energizes the output if, and only if, the first value (A) is greater than or equal to the second value (B).